HSungHee/Deep-Learning/README.md

 * GRU by Cho et al. 2014

 ### Sequence Data
+Sequential pattern mining is a topic of data mining concerned with finding statistically relevant patterns between data examples where the values are delivered in a sequence.
+It is ususally presumed that the values are discrete, and thus time series mining is closely related, but ususally considered a different activity.

 * We don't understand one word only
 * We understand based on the previous words + this word (time series)
 * NN/CNN cannot do this